Shakespeare & St George

 St George represents the higher immortal self of a human being, the lower mortal self or psyche being the dragon.
 The Gemini is another story that explains this twinship of the higher self with the lower self, of the immortal with the mortal.
 Ultimately, they become one in a mystical marriage or union and are known as the immortal-mortals or mortal-immortals, otherwise rendered as the expression “son of man, Son of God”.

 The spear represents the ray of wisdom inspired from the higher self into the heart of the lower self.
 This ray of wisdom is ‘breathed’ into the human being via what is referred to as the ‘alta-major’ or ‘eighth’ chakra.
 This alta-major chakra is centred in the medulla oblongata but has its etheric opening or ‘mouth’ at the back or nape (nuncha) of the neck.
 For this reason, this is a particularly sensitive part of the human body.
 The chakra itself is known as the ‘mouth of God’, as also the ‘Pan chakra’.
 The name or word ‘Pan’ means ‘All’.
 The chakra has this name because it links us with universal consciousness.
-The word ‘All’ is derived from Al (or El), a name of God (hence Allah), who is the All.
 For this reason, most traditional paintings or sculptures of St George and the dragon show St George’s spear piercing the dragon via its throat or mouth before entering its heart.

 In other words, St George’s spear is akin to the spiritual breath that is inspired into the human heart via the ‘mouth of God’, associated with the nape of the neck.
 It is echoed by the physical or natural breath that is breathed into the lungs via the physical mouth.
 The spiritual breath comes from behind, the natural breath from the front, whilst the lungs surround the heart, thereby giving us two different ways in which the heaven-earth, spirit-matter polarity expresses itself.